 Bad leads.
 The bane of any PPC marketer’s existence.
 You’re seeing conversions flow freely at a profitable rate and you think everything is great.
 All of a sudden – you receive an email from the client saying they’re getting a lot of phone calls, but they’re not the right kind of phone calls.
 Client number one is a dentist and he’s getting calls for “free dentistry,” and client number two runs a car dealership and she’s getting calls for “auto insurance.”

 For most PPC marketers, we know exactly where to look to remedy these problems, but business owners are often left confused as to how this could take place.
-Below I’ve outlined the kinds of targeting mistakes someone could make in AdWords, Bing or Yahoo, to generate unqualified phone calls.
+Below I’ve outlined the kinds of targeting mistakes someone could make in Google Ads (formerly AdWords), Bing or Yahoo, to generate unqualified phone calls.

 If you’re a PPC marketer this post isn’t really for you – it’s more so for the business owners you work with so they can better understand what kind of targeting mistakes could be made in this scenario.
 For business owners running their own PPC campaigns this could be very helpful, but hopefully you’re already familiar with a lot of these concepts.